Today I would like to discuss the importance of nutrition when it comes to mental health.

 Those who continued with vitamins and minerals treatment continued to respond well whereas the placebo group suffered worsening symptoms.

 She also tested micro-nutrients on patients suffering from depression, schizophrenia, and bipolar disorder.
 In all cases, participants showed improvement.

 Her conclusion was that poor nutrition significantly increases the risk of developing mental health issues.

 Nutrition and DMC Fitness

 Like Dr Rucklidge we believe that proper nutrition is the best medicine and we successfully educate our students on the benefits of healthy eating and supplementation.

-When you combine healthy eating, correct vitamin and mineral supplementation and regular exercise the transformative effects are powerful.
+When you combine healthy eating, correct vitamin and mineral supplementation, and regular physical activity the transformative effects are powerful.